Highlights of Japan Tour

 Or follow the lead of our food-obsessed expert and spend an early evening hopping between Izakaya! and discover the delights of small-plate dining and sake.

-Explore Tokyo at your own pace with a private guide who will adapt the itinerary to your interests, uncovering both iconic landmarks and these enchanting hidden gems.
+Explore Tokyo at your own pace with a private guide who will adapt the itinerary to your interests, uncovering both iconic landmarks and hidden gems.

 Begin your day witnessing the ancient ritual of morning training at a Tokyo Sumo Stable, where rishiki (sumo wrestlers) dedicate their lives to the sport, living and training in these traditional quarters.